Golden Goal (TV series): The Locker Room

 When the match is over, the contest is won, and the cameras are turned off - what is really going on in the athletes' private sphere, "behind closed doors"?
 A number of famous sports personalities tell us their best stories – Erik Thorstvedts lets us in on Paul Gascoigne's crazy antics, Lasse Kjus and Kjetil André Aamodt tell on each other's secret fears, and Erland Johnsen lets us know what Vinnie Jones really was up to.

 Challenges

-In the segment type called "The Challenge" Henrik has invited a number of celebrities to give it a go at well known sports, such as athletics, diving, gymnastics, weightlifting and kayaking.
+In the segment type called "The Challenge" Henrik has invited a number of celebrities to give it a go at well-known sports, such as athletics, diving, gymnastics, weightlifting and kayaking.
 The celebrities include Norwegian actors, comedians, musicians, a priest, TV-presenters amongst others.

 Sport improvements

 In this segment type, the presenters take well-known sports, suggest improvements to them, and try them out together with known athletes.
-For example, they have tested biathlon with machine guns and military vehicles, electro shock football, automobile curling and hillside football.
+For example, they have tested biathlon with machine guns and military vehicles, electroshock football, automobile curling and hillside football.